digisavvy/some-like-it-neat/README.md

 - neat  (our grid framework.
 See docs over at http://neat.bourbon.io)

-- base  (Refers to styles that make up the bulkd of the 'standard structure' for the site's layout)
+- structure  (Refers to styles that make up the bulkd of the 'standard structure' for the site's layout)
   * _breakpoints.scss (Where we define our responsive breakpoints)
   * _normalize (Style resets+normalize based on PureUI Project)
   * _structure.scss (Basic structural styles for basic scaffolding.
 As agnostic as possible)